googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 PaintGlyph tables are not required to be the same as that of the base glyph and are ignored.

-For each color glyph, the bounding box for the color glyph is defined within the color glyph description (see 5.7.11.2.3).
-The bounding box data can be variable within a variable font.
+For each color glyph, a clip box may be associated (see 5.7.11.2.3).
+The clip box may vary in a variable font.
+If no clip is present it must be computed by traversing the graph of Paint that describes the contents of the glyph.

-NOTE: The bounding box data for the color glyph can be used to allocate a drawing surface without needing to traverse the graph of the color glyph definition.
+NOTE: If present, the clip box for the color glyph can be used to allocate a drawing surface without needing to traverse the graph of the color glyph definition.